bertrandbuild/bnb-hack/README.md

 ### Getting started

-- Setup the .env file
+- Setup the .env file using the .env.template file

 - Install Dependencies:
 ```bash